A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Simulation studies

 We infer the convexity of the function $m$ aforementioned in this subsection and compare the results with the respective SiZer maps.
 To infer the convexity of $m$ from the observed data, we need to consider the significant features in the observed barcode to apply step (i) of the proposed characterization.
 Note that, since we aim to infer the convexity of $m$ on the entire domain [-1, 1], the 0-dimensional feature with the largest persistence must be significant to proceed with step (ii), else we conclude that the observed structure is not convex (concave) significantly.
-The reason is that the features with shorter persistence represent structures in the subset of the domain [-1, 1] whereas here we need to infer the monotonicity of $m_{1}$ on [-1, 1].
-For example, it can be seen in Table \ref{Convexity for Gaussian kernel} that the feature with shorter persistence $[a_{2}, b_{2}]$ is significant with the birth time $b_{2} < 0$ (see, Figure \ref{convex function}).
-This implies that the observed structure is significantly non-increasing (see, Section \ref{ Monotonicity}) in the local regions determined by their respective critical points.
-This fact can also be validated by the SiZer maps in Figure \ref{SiZer_convexity} wherein the critical points $\boldsymbol{\hat{c}_{p}}$ corresponding to the observed features lie in red regions on the Sizer maps (see, Figure \ref{SiZer_convexity}).
-This implies that the observed structure is significantly non-increasing in the local regions [-0.8, -0.6 ], [-0.6, -0.3], and [-0.5, -0.2], respectively, for $n =100, 150, 200$.
-Recall that green dots on the SiZer maps highlight the critical points $\boldsymbol{\hat{c}_{p}}$, and the observed features in the estimated barcodes $\mathcal{B} = \{ [a_{1}, b_{1}], \ldots, [a_{p}, b_{p}] \}$ are arranged in decreasing order of persistence.

-We simulate noisy observations from $m$ using the noise distribution as the normal distribution with mean 0 and variance 0.1, truncated at [-1, 1].
-We take the bandwidth $h = n^{-1/3}$ for $n \in \{ 100, 150, 200\}$.
-The true function (m), the estimated function ($\hat{m}$), the true derivative ($m_{1}$), and the estimated derivative ($\hat{m}_{1}$) are shown in Figure \ref{convex function}.
-It is evident from the visual inspection of the graph of $m_{1}$ in Figure \ref{convex function} that $m_{1}$ is not a non-decreasing function implying that $m$ is not convex.
-We aim to infer this fact from the observed data using the proposed characterization.

-We estimate $m$ and $m_{1}$ using the normal and Cauchy kernel supported on [-1, 1].
-We compute barcodes using the procedure given in Section \ref{Problem Formulation and Main Results} for $\hat{m}_{1}$ and -$\hat{m}_{1}$ shown in Figure \ref{convexity_m.pdf} and \ref{Cauchy_convexity} for the normal and Cauchy kernel, respectively.
-It can be seen in Figure \ref{convexity_m.pdf} and \ref{Cauchy_convexity} that there are two 0-dimensional features in the observed barcode of $m_{1}$ and -$m_{1}$ for $h = n^{-1/3}, n \in \{100, 150, 200\}$.
-We need to assess the statistical significance of the observed features in the barcode to apply step (i) to infer the convexity of $m$.
+The reason is that the features with shorter persistence represent structures in the subset of the domain [-1, 1], whereas here we need to infer the monotonicity of $m_{1}$ on [-1, 1].